PACE-challenge/pacechallenge.org/2022/directed-fvs.md

 ![Example](/2022/img/examplemergedscaled.png)

-In this example, deleting/removing the red vertex in the left graph and its edges, results in the graph on the right hand side and leaves the remaining graph without any cycles.
+In this example, deleting/removing the red vertex and its edges in the left graph results in the graph on the right hand side and leaves the remaining graph without any cycles.

 ### Background

 The Directed Feedback Vertex Set Problem has a wide range of applications including deadlock detection, program verification and VLSI chip design.
 The problem is NP-complete even if restricted to graphs with maximum in- and out-degree two.
 The corresonding optimization problem, i.e. finding the smallest cardinality feedback vertex set, can be solved in $O^*(1.9977^n)$ due to an algorithm by Razgon.
-Chen et al. have shown that the problem is fixed-parameter tracktable if parameterized with the solution size $k$, i.e. Chen et al. develop an algorithm with running time $4^kk!n^{O(1)}$.
+Chen et al. have shown that the problem is fixed-parameter tractable if parameterized with the solution size $k$, i.e. Chen et al. develop an algorithm with running time $4^kk!n^{O(1)}$.

 ## Literature